Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Classification of 4-dimensional Painlev e-type equations

 \subsubsection{The classification of Fuchsian linear equations and isomonodromic deformation}

-Analogously, Fuchsian equations with four accessory parameters are also classified. \begin{thm}[Oshima~\cite{BB10865098}] Irreducible Fuchsian equations with four accessory parameters result in one of the following 13 types by successive additions and middle convolutions: \begin{itemize} \item$11,11,11,11,11$ \item $21,21,111,111 31,22,22,1111 22,22,22,211$ \item $211,1111,1111 221,221,11111 32,11111,11111$\\ $222,222,2211 33,2211,111111 44,2222,22211$\\ $44,332,11111111 55,3331,22222 $. \end{itemize} \end{thm} \begin{rem} Note that the equation of type $11,11,11,11,11$ has five singular points, and the next three types have four singular points, and the rest nine types have three singular points.
-The equation of type $11,11,11,11,11$ has two singularities $t_1$ and $t_2$ to deform after fixing three of singularities to $0,1,\infty$.
-The next three types of equation with four singularities have a singularity $t$ to deform after fixing three of singularities to $0,1,\infty$.
-The nine equations with only three singularities do not admit isomonodromic deformation. \end{rem} Sakai derived explicit Hamiltonians of the above mentioned four equations with four accessory parameters. \begin{thm}[Sakai~\cite{sakai_imd}] There are four 4-dimensional Painlev\'e-type equations governed by Fuchsian equations. \begin{itemize} \item The Garnier system in two variables (11,11,11,11,11). \item The Fuji-Suzuki system (21,21,111, 111). \item The Sasano system (31,22,22,1111). \item The Sixth Matrix Painlev\'e equation of size 2 (22,22,22,211). \end{itemize} \end{thm} In this paper, we call these 4 equations derived from Fuchsian equation the ``source equations''.
+The starting point of the classification of the 4-dimensional Painlev\'e-type equation is the following result. \begin{thm}[Oshima~\cite{BB10865098}] Irreducible Fuchsian equations with four accessory parameters result in one of the following 13 types by successive additions and middle convolutions\footnote{These operations are called the Katz' operations~\cite{MR1366651,MR2363121}}: \begin{itemize} \item$11,11,11,11,11$ \item $21,21,111,111 31,22,22,1111 22,22,22,211$ \item $211,1111,1111 221,221,11111 32,11111,11111$\\ $222,222,2211 33,2211,111111 44,2222,22211$\\ $44,332,11111111 55,3331,22222 $. \end{itemize} \end{thm} \begin{rem} Note that the equation of type $11,11,11,11,11$ has five singular points, and the next three types have four singular points, and the rest nine types have three singular points.
+The equation of type $11,11,11,11,11$ has two singularities to deform after fixing three of the singularities to $0,1,\infty$.
+The next three types of equations with four singularities have one singularity to deform after fixing three of the singularities to $0,1,\infty$.
+The nine equations with only three singularities do not admit continuous isomonodromic deformation. \end{rem} The invariance of the isomonodromic deformation equation by Katz' operations is guaranteed by Haraoka-Filipuk~\cite{MR2363425}.
+Sakai derived explicit Hamiltonians of the above four equations with four accessory parameters. \begin{thm}[Sakai~\cite{sakai_imd}] There are four 4-dimensional Painlev\'e-type equations governed by Fuchsian equations. \begin{itemize} \item The Garnier system in two variables (11,11,11,11,11). \item The Fuji-Suzuki system (21,21,111, 111). \item The Sasano system (31,22,22,1111). \item The Sixth Matrix Painlev\'e equation of size 2 (22,22,22,211). \end{itemize} \end{thm} In this paper, we call these 4 equations derived from Fuchsian equation the ``source equations''.